shreyamek/shreyamek/README.md

 - 👋 Hi, I’m @shreyamek
 - 👀 I’m interested in the AI field!
 - 🌱 I’m currently learning Java.
-- 💞️ I’m looking to collaborate on any beginner projects.
+- 💞️ I’m looking to collaborate on any intermediate-advanced projects!
 - 📫 How to reach me: through my email shreyamekala01@gmail.com.

 <!---